 This column was published in The Tablet in August, 2007, and first ran here in 2015

 A French mathematician has analyzed the dates meteorites have been seen to fall over the past 200 years and found clear trends, at the 90% confidence level: more meteorites than usual tend to fall every 3 years, every 10 years, and every 17 years.
 His analysis is standard, straightforward stuff; but I don’t believe it.
 Nor did anyone else in the audience.
 Two hundred years just doesn’t seem long enough to show such periodicities.
 And we’ve been burned before with theories that had only a 10% formal chance of being wrong.
 We know from experience that any random string of numbers will always appear to have “trends” that turn out to be ephemeral; just ask any broker using this system to predict the stock market.

-Scientists from Nasa’s Johnson Space Center in Houston reported, again, on that meteorite from Mars they first proposed eleven years ago had evidence of life.
+Scientists from NASA’s Johnson Space Center in Houston reported, again, on that meteorite from Mars they first proposed [now nearly 25 years ago!] had evidence of life.
 No one has yet been able to explain why its magnetite crystals are so pure (like those made inside terrestrial bacteria), or why it and other Mars meteorites harbour trace organic materials that on Earth are usually associated with life.
 No one says that life on Mars is absolutely impossible; but no one else really believes that these materials in these meteorites were formed by bacteria, even in the absence of a convincing counter-hypothesis.